deriito/jikesrvm-3.1.4-dev/README.md

 ## Quick Start

-1. Make the environment for building Siod (with Docker) 1.1 Download docker image with the command "docker pull deriito/jikesrvm-3.1.4-buildenv:0.2-celerity" 1.2 Use the image to start a docker container
+1. Make the environment for building Siod (with Docker)

+    1.1 Download docker image with the command "docker pull deriito/jikesrvm-3.1.4-buildenv:0.2-celerity"

+    1.2 Use the image to start a docker container

 2. Download this source code

     sh-5.1# > cd

     sh-5.1# > git clone git@github.com:deriito/jikesrvm-3.1.4-dev.git

 3. Building & Installing

     sh-5.1# > cd jikesrvm-3.1.4-dev

     sh-5.1# > ./rebuild.sh

-4. Run your Java Program on the VM sh-5.1# > ./run.sh HelloWorld.java
+4. Run your Java Program on the VM

+    sh-5.1# > ./run.sh HelloWorld.java

 ## Update History

 edited on 2022.07.26:

 The naive implement of "assert-dead(p)" in the thesis called "GC assertions[1]" has been implemented in the brach "celerity" of this project.
 You can use it to assert the object which should be "dead" in your source code.
 For more infomation, please see the original thesis.

 [1] Aftandilian, Edward E., and Samuel Z. Guyer.
 "GC assertions: Using the garbage collector to check heap properties."
 Proceedings of the 30th ACM SIGPLAN Conference on Programming Language Design and Implementation.
 2009.

-## Original "README.md" is as following
+## Original "README.md" is as following:

 This project is the version 3.1.4, downloaded from https://www.jikesrvm.org/

 ## Jikes Research Virtual Machine